-Create a cost benefit analysis of each use case and define the goals you plan to achieve after digitization of workforce.
+Create a cost-benefit analysis of each use case and define the goals you plan to achieve after digitization of the workforce.
 Is it to do more with less?
 Is it improving turnaround time?
 Or is it risk mitigation?
 A tool or technology selection should not be the first thing you do.

-But then here are some things to consider during your decision making process:
+But then here are some things to consider while adding digital workforce during your decision-making process:

-- What are your labor costs for those resources or more specifically what is your total cost of ownership (TCO) for the above mentioned process?
+- What are your labour costs for those resources or more specifically what is your total cost of ownership (TCO) for the above-mentioned process?
 A TCO should also consider time lost or any opportunity costs

 - Is the improvement in turnaround time really going to matter?
 It might be statically significant but is it important for your organizational goals?